Teaching and Communication Resources for International TAs

 This guide by Nadine Le Gros of the University of Western Ontario provides information for international TAs on English communication in American Universities as it relates to topics such as American culture, supervisor relationships, English skills, and more.

-Read about strategies for improving communication and understanding in the classroom in this article by the University of California, Santa Barbara.
+Read about common issues faced by international teaching assistants in this article by the University of California, Santa Barbara.

 Engaging Students in Learning